maninder1516/sfweb54/README.md

 Symfony 5 Application
 ========================

-The "Symfony 5 Application" is a reference application created to start with Symfony 5 applications.
+This is a reference application created to start with Symfony 5 applications.

 Requirements
 ------------